IamGiel/liri-node-app/README.md

 <br>

-Heres the packages I used:
+Here are the packages I used:

         var fs = require("fs"); //reads and writes files var request = require("request");